+The client would then create one or more Grantor Retained Annuity Trusts (GRATs) providing income to the client for a term of years.
+When each GRAT is created, the client will determine the term and the annual rate of return which would impact the amount of the discount.

-The client could then gift the already discounted nonvoting LLC units to two 3% Grantor Retained Annuity Trusts (GRATs).
-One GRAT would last for five years and the other GRAT would last for seven years.
-The client will retain an income stream of 3% of the funding value of the LLC units during the GRAT period.
-Once the client outlives each GRAT term the assets in the two GRATS (the 96 nonvoting LLC units), would pass to children, grandchildren or trusts for their benefit without estate taxation.
-When each GRAT is funded, the client decides the term and the annual rate of return.
+As an example, a client, age 65, receives a 30% discount on the nonvoting units of the LLC (\$4,800,000 x .30 or \$3,360,000) and makes a gift of the units to a GRAT with a twelve-year term and a reversion provision.
+The client retains an income stream of 5% of the funded value of the LLC units during the GRAT period.
+Once the client outlives the GRAT term, the assets in the GRAT (the 96 nonvoting LLC units), would pass to children, grandchildren outright or continue in trust for their benefit without estate taxation.
+At the time of funding the GRAT the Section 7520 rate was five percent (5.00%) and annual growth of principal and income earned is projected to be six percent (6.00%).

+By utilizing leveraged gifting and employing an LLC and a GRAT strategy, and assuming the client survives the GRAT term, the client will have gifted \$4,800,000 in real estate using approximately \$1,438,940 of gift tax exemption.

+The client would have reduced the gift of real estate in total by approximately 72%.
+Once the client outlives the term, the estate tax savings would be approximately \$1,512,747.
+In addition, any future appreciation in the real estate after the term expired would be outside the client's taxable estate, resulting in additional estate tax savings.

+This example is based on certain assumptions including the §7520 rate of 5%, income of \$5 per annum, appreciation of 3% per annum and a combined federal and state estate tax rate of 45%.

-By utilizing leveraged gifting and employing an LLC and a GRAT together, and assuming the client has survived the GRAT terms, the client will have gifted \$4,800,000 in real estate using \$2,800,121.52 of gift tax exemption.
-The client has just leveraged approximately 42% of the value of the real estate.
-Any future appreciation in the real estate will also be outside the client's taxable estate.
-Depending on the value of the taxable estate & the federal estate tax rates in effect at the clients' date of death, leveraging the gift in this way can save the client's estate a significant amount of money in federal estate taxes.
-At current federal estate tax rates, the estate would save approximately \$700,000 in estate taxes (without considering a potential increase in fair market value of the gifted property).
+Depending on the value of the taxable estate & the federal estate tax rates in effect at the clients' date of death, leveraging the gift in this way can save the client's estate a significant amount of money in federal and state estate taxes.